borgedoesthings/endgame-plusplus/README.md

   NEW WEAPONS
   * borge's Gauntlet - deals ranged damage but attacks like a melee weapon
-  * Dead Hand - summons little skeletons
+  * Dead Man's Hand - summons little skeletons
   *

   NEW ACCESSORIES